thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 </header>
 ```

-Similarily, we can use the same fragment with different breadcrumb in another view  (`task/task.html`):
+Similarly, we can use the same fragment with different breadcrumb in another view  (`task/task.html`):

 ```xml
 <header th:insert="task/layout :: header(~{ :: .breadcrumb})">